Young Greenwich partners with various youth and community organisations across Royal Greenwich to deliver free sessions for young people.

 Instagram, Twitter & Facebook : @METROCharity

-Zest and Shine are weekly youth groups offers a great space to chill-out, socialise and meet new people, have fun and take part in a number of great activities and workshops chosen by its group members.
+Zest and Shine are weekly LGBTQ youth groups that offer a great space to chill-out, meet new people, have fun and take part in activities, workshops theatre trips, picnics and Pride events.

 Contact: Sarah Wilson